How Young is Too Young?

 • Lips can lose volume with age and we can also be born with thin lips.

-• Cheeks are the most popular area to enhance as with aging, it is one of the first areas to lose volume
+• Cheeks are the most popular area to enhance as with ageing, it is one of the first areas to lose volume

 • Chin augmentation can improve the appearance of a recessed chin and align it with the nose and forehead.